 - They are up to 50% lighter and much smaller.

 - They are quiet.
 No annoying hum when on shore power.

 - Marine-Pucks are double-insulated (class II devices) not referenced to ground in any way.

 Marine-Puck feature toroidal (ring shaped) isolation transformers which are much lighter and more compact than traditional transformers.
-When turned on they may experience a brief Inrush Current surge, which will sometimes trip the input circuit breaker.
-Tripping may be prevented by pre-magnetizing the core briefly as the transformer is turned on.
-A convenient way to do it is to install resistors in the form of quartz halogen bulbs across the contacts in the on-board input circuit breaker.
-This circuit breaker is opened before the shore cable is plugged in causing a small amount of current to magnetize the core before the transformer is fully turned on by closing the on-board breaker.
-The bulbs (included with the Marine-Puck) are only on at reduced power during the time between plug in and turn on and will never need to be replaced.
+When turned on they may experience a brief Inrush Current surge, which may in a rare event cause the input circuit breaker to trip.
+In our experience an efficient remedy is selecting a D-curve (delayed action) circuit breaker. – Another solution is to mitigate the Inrush surge by pre-magnetizing the core briefly as the transformer is turned on.
+A convenient way to do this is to install resistors in the form of quartz halogen bulbs across the contacts in the input circuit breaker.
+The circuit breaker is opened before the shore cable is plugged in causing a low current to pass before the transformer is fully turned on by closing the input breaker.
+The bulbs are only on at reduced power during the time between plug in and turn on and will never need to be replaced.

 INSTALLATION OF MARINE PUCK